Saurav-1207/Swiggy-Pizza-Order-Automation/README.md

+Here's the updated README including the additional step for setting the execution policy in PowerShell:

+---

 # Swiggy Pizza Order Automation Tool

 This project is a web-based tool designed to automatically generate detailed test cases for ordering pizza from the Swiggy app.
 Utilizing Google Generative AI and a single-shot approach, this tool processes screenshots and optional context to provide a structured, step-by-step guide for testing various pizza ordering functionalities.